-- A. If an operator is found responsible for violation of Section 9536, the operator will be responsible for paying the City a fine of \$100,000 or more per day, depending on the severity of the violation at the discretion of the Petroleum Administrator. - B. In addition to fines, the Petroleum Administrator may also require an immediate shutdown of all operations at an oil and gas site where violations of Section 9536 have been identified, as long as the shutdown would not otherwise threaten public health, safety concerns or welfare.
+- A. If an operator is found responsible for violation of Section 9536, the operator will be responsible for paying the City a fine of up to\$100,000 per calendar day-or more per day, depending on the severity of the violation at the discretion of the Petroleum AdministratorCity Manager. - B. In addition to fines, the Petroleum AdministratorCity Manager may also require an immediate shutdown of all operations at an oil and gas site where violations of Section 9536 have been identified, as long as the shutdown would not otherwise threaten public health, safety concerns or welfare.

 Part 3.
-Development Standards For Well(s) or Site Abandonment, Re-abandonment, Site Restoration and Redevelopment
+Development Standards fFor Well(s) or Site Abandonment, Re-abandonment, Site Restoration and Redevelopment

-9537 Development Standards
+95369537 Development Standards

-The following development standards shall be applied to all well or site abandonment, reabandonment, site restoration, and redevelopment projects within the City, including any building permit involving a current or former oil or gas site:
+The following development standards shall be applied to all well or site abandonment, reabandonment, site restoration, and redevelopment projects within the Cityfootprint of an oil or gas site, including any building permit involving a current or former oil or gas site:

-- A. Any demolition, abandonment, re-abandonment, restoration or redevelopment shall be adequately monitored by a qualified individual, funded by the permittee, owner, or operator and retained by the City, to ensure compliance with those conditions designed to mitigate anticipated significant adverse effects on the environment and to provide recommendations in instances where effects were not anticipated or mitigated by the conditions imposed on the permit or entitlement.
-Pre-restoration and post- restoration surveys of sensitive biological resources shall be employed as appropriate to measure compliance. - B. The site shall be assessed for previously unidentified contamination. - 1.
-The permittee shall ensure that any discovery of contamination shall be reported to the Petroleum Administrator and the Los Angeles County Fire Department. - C. The permittee shall diligently seek all necessary permit approvals, including revisions to an entitlement or the demolition.
-Abandonment, re-abandonment and restoration permit, if any are required, in order to remediate the contamination. - D. The permittee, operator and owner shall be responsible for any cost to remediate the contamination on the site.
-This ordinance is not intended to limit the permittee, operator or owners' rights under the law to seek compensation from parties who have contributed to contamination of the site. - E. The permittee shall ensure that appropriate notification has been recorded with the County Recorder to describe the presence and location of any contamination left in place under the authority of the Los Angeles County Fire Department. - F. All abandoned or re-abandoned wells shall be leak tested subject to the following requirements:
+- A. Any demolition, abandonment, re-abandonment, or restoration or redevelopment shall be adequately monitored by a qualified individual, funded by the permittee, owner, or operator and retained by the City, to ensure compliance with those conditions designed to mitigate anticipated significant adverse effects on the environment and to provide recommendations in instances where effects were not anticipated or mitigated by the conditions imposed on the permit or entitlement.
+Pre-restoration and post- restoration surveys of sensitive biological resources shall be employed as appropriate to measure compliance. - B. The site shall be assessed for previously unidentified contamination. - The permittee shall ensure that any discovery of contamination shall be reported to the Petroleum AdministratorCity Manager and the Los Angeles County Fire Department. - C. The permittee shall diligently seek all necessary permit approvals, including revisions to an entitlement or the demolition.
+Abandonment, re-abandonment and restoration permit, if any are required, in order to remediate the contamination. - D. The permittee, or operator and owner shall be responsible for any cost to remediate the contamination on the site.
+This ordinance is not intended to limit the permittee, operator owners's rights under the law to seek compensation from parties who have contributed to contamination of the site. - E. The permittee shall ensure that appropriate notification has been recorded with the County Recorder to describe the presence and location of any contamination left in place under the authority of the Los Angeles County Fire Department. - F. All abandoned or re-abandoned wells shall be leak tested subject to the following requirements: